-- West Eugene: Three Willows Ranch, Jean McClain, phone: 541-870-0072, email: firstname.lastname@example.org.
-Raw goat milk from Alpine goats, $8/gallon.
+- West Eugene: Three Willows Ranch, Jean McClain, phone: 541-461-3283, email: email@example.com.
+Raw goat milk from Alpine dairy goats, $8/gallon.
 Goats are free of Caprine Arthritis Encephalitis (CAE), Caseous Lymphadenitis (CL), Brucellosis, and Johne’s Disease.
 Sanitary, rapid cooling,no goaty flavor.
 Free-range chicken eggs $3/dozen.
 Conveniently located just 2 miles from the Eugene city limits.

 Grants Pass/Medford: Tree of Life Permaculture Farm, phone: 541-479-1354.
 Organic Jersey cow milk via herdshare.
 Free choice kelp, sea salt, organic alfalfa, fresh grass in season and veggies.
 Herdshare program costs $20/month for each half-gallon share (averages to $9.25/gallon over the year).
 Buy as many shares as you need to ensure the milk supply you would like.
 Weekly pickup at the farm.
 Milk available through herdshares only; no one-time purchases.